nie-ine/e-editiones/README.md

 ### Deploy to GitHub Pages

-1. Build the site by running ```jekyll build``.
-This will generate static page files in the /docs directory
+1. Build the site by running ``jekyll build``, which will generate static page files in the /docs directory.
-1. Add changes to Git, commit them and push the master branch to GitHub
+1. Add changes to Git, commit them and push everything to GitHub:
    1. ``git add .``
    1. ``git commit -m "Deploy site to GitHub Pages"`` (or whatever message suits your needs)
    1. ``git push``